The Best Way to Unclog A Toilet When Nothing Works

 Reconnect the Toilet Water Supply

-• Open the toilet water supply valve and let the tank to fill up.
+• Open the toilet water supply valve and let the tank fill up.

 • Flush the toilet and watch what happens.